I would like to thank Doc Neeson for approving my site.

 Performed “Shadow Boxer” live on Countdown and received Special Award by TV Week Countdown Awards on 19 April 1980.
 Performed as Angel City at Seattle in Washington on 5 May 1980.

 First compilation album, The Angels’ Greatest was released on 10 May 1980 with Albert Productions, reached #5 on Australian album chart.
-Featuring Australian and international singles, edited version of “Who Rings The Bell” from EP The Tour and re-record version of “Am I Ever Gonna See Your Face Again” from EP “Out of The Blue”.
+Featuring Australian and international singles, edited version of “Who Rings The Bell” from EP The Tour and re-recorded version of “Am I Ever Gonna See Your Face Again” from EP “Out of The Blue”.

 “Our association with Cheap Trick began in 1980 when our truck was stolen in Chicago after supporting them in Detroit the night before.
 All our guitars, brand new PA and our tour manager’s washing went with it.
 Rick Nielsen turned up at our gig later that same day at the Park West Club with a car full of guitars and offered them for the tour.
 The gig was a sell-out, we played with borrowed guitars, amps and drums and Rick stayed for the show, joining us for the encore jamming on ‘Can’t Shake It'”. – John and Rick Brewster

 Their fourth album, Dark Room was released on 16 June 1980 with Epic.
-Proved to be a more sombre effort but nonetheless gave the band their first domestic number one single in “No Secrets” composed by Doc Neeson and Graham “Buzz” Bidstrup.
+Proved to be a more sombre effort but gave the band their first domestic number one single in “No Secrets” composed by Doc Neeson and Graham “Buzz” Bidstrup.

 For the international release of Dark Room, Epic removed “Alexander” and ‘”I’m Scared, their added new recordings of “Ivory Stairs” and “Straight Jacket”.

 The Angels with support act Midnight Oil performed for “Nightmoves Concert Night By Run” at Melbourne Showgrounds on 19 June 1980.
-The song list were “I Ain’t The One”, “I’m Scared”, “Face The Day”, “Wasted Sleepless Nights”, “Dark Room”, “No Secrets”, “Shadow Boxer”, “Devil’s Gate”, “Poor Baby” and “Comin’ Down”.
+The song list was “I Ain’t The One”, “I’m Scared”, “Face The Day”, “Wasted Sleepless Nights”, “Dark Room”, “No Secrets”, “Shadow Boxer”, “Devil’s Gate”, “Poor Baby” and “Comin’ Down”.

 The Angels and Cheap Trick both bands performed on stage, there did a cover version of “Highway To Hell” in respect of Bon Scott at the Hippodrome, Paris on 8 November 1980.